thedeveloperever/optimac/README.md

 # MacOS Debloater

-*This is a project that allows you to save space and speed up your Mac!*

 The MacOS debloater is an open source alternative to most

 big name apps which usually don't even improve speed.